hashbrowncipher/happycache/README.rst

 ::

   $ happycache
-  Usage: happycache [-dl] [<name>]
+  Usage: happycache (dump|load) args...

-  -d: dump mode (default)
+    dump [directory]
-  print out a map of pages that are currently in the page cache. happycache recursively walks the files in the directory given by <name>.
+      print out a map of pages that are currently in the page cache. happycache recursively walks the files in the directory given by <directory>.
 Only files in that directory are mapped.
-If <name> is not specified, the current working directory is assumed.
+If <directory> is not specified, the current working directory is assumed by default.

-  -l: load mode
+    load [filename]
       load pages into the cache using a happycache dump.
-If no <name> is specified, happycache reads from stdin.
+If no <filename> is specified, happycache reads from stdin.

 Examples
 ~~~~~~~~